 GDB Command Description info sharedlibrary Does not show the status of the loaded enclave. next/step Does not allows to execute the next/step outside the enclave from inside the enclave.
-To go outside the enclave use the finish command. call/print Does not support calling outside the enclave from within an enclave func- tion, or calling inside the enclave from a function in the untrusted domain. charset Only supports GDB's default charset. gcore Does not support debug enclave with the application dump file
+To go outside the enclave use the finish command. call/print Does not support calling outside the enclave from within an enclave func- tion, or calling inside the enclave from a function in the untrusted domain. charset Only supports the GDB default charset. gcore Does not support debug enclave with the application dump file

-Performance Measurement using Intel(R) VTune(TM) Amplifier
+Performance Measurement using Intel® VTune(TM) Amplifier

 You can use the Intel® VTuneTM Amplifier Application 2016 Update 2 and higher to measure the performance of the Intel® Software Guard Extensions (Intel® SGX) applications, including the enclave.
-The Intel VTune Amplifier application supports a new analysis type called SGX Hotspots that can be used to profile the Intel SGX enclave applications.
+The Intel® VTune Amplifier application supports a new analysis type called SGX Hotspots that can be used to profile Intel® SGX enclave applications.
 You can use the default settings of the SGX Hotspots to profile the application and the enclave code.
-The precise event based sampling (PEBS) helps to profile the Intel SGX enclave code.
-You can add precise events (PS events) to the collection to profile the enclave code.
-Non-precise events cannot help profiling the Intel SGX enclave code.
+The precise event based sampling (PEBS) helps profiling Intel® SGX enclave code.
+You can add precise events (PS events) to the collection to profile enclave code.
+Non-precise events cannot help profiling Intel® SGX enclave code.

 You can use the Intel® VTuneTM Amplifier to measure the performance of the enclave code only when the enclave is launched as a debug enclave.
-To launch the enclave as a debug enclave, pass a value of 1 as the second parameter to the sgx_create_enclave function, which loads and initializes the enclave as shown below.
-Use the pre-defined macro SGX_DEBUG_FLAG as a parameter with the value 1 in the DEBUG and the PRE-RELEASE mode.
+To launch as a debug enclave, pass a value of 1 as the second parameter to the sgx_create_enclave function, which loads and initializes the enclave as shown below.
+Use the pre-defined macro SGX_DEBUG_FLAG as the parameter which is automatically set to 1 in DEBUG and PRE-RELEASE modes.